wehmoen/hackathon-indexer/Readme.md

 ### Prerequisites

 You need an API key from https://developer.skymavis.com/ to run this tool as well as access to the "Ronin Archive Node" service.
+Alternatively, you can use your own RPC URL.

 ### How to run